huyplm/AppLocker/README.md

 A personal focus timer for iOS and Android built with React Native and Expo.
 Set a session duration, pick apps you want to stay away from, start the countdown, and track your daily focus streaks — all stored locally on your device with no account required.

-> **Note:** This app is a focus reminder and habit tracker.
-It does not block apps at the OS level.
-True OS-level blocking (Apple Screen Time / Digital Wellbeing) requires a paid Apple Developer account and native entitlements, which are out of scope for this personal-use build.

 ---